Liu-Cheng/BIFT/README.md

 # BIFT
-Latex version of book built-in fault-tolerance (BIFT).
+Latex version of book about built-in fault-tolerance (BIFT).